501(c)(3) organizations interested in:

-- Think boldly and creatively about solutions to "on the ground" health challenges communities face
+- Thinking boldly and creatively about solutions to "on the ground" health challenges our communities face

-- Work in partnership with UAB mentors and other experts in the Birmingham metropolitan area
+- Working in partnership with UAB mentors and other experts in the Birmingham metropolitan area

-- Foster new collaborations to tackle a community problem
+- Fostering new collaborations to tackle a community problem are encouraged to register for CHIA 2017!!

 Questions?
 Contact the CHIA Team at: CHIAteam2017@gmail.com